Flu

 Flu FAQs

-Initial flu symptoms generally include sudden fever, chills, muscle aches, fatigue, and headache, followed by sore throat, cough, and a runny or stuffy nose.
+Initial flu symptoms often include sudden onset of fever, chills, muscle aches, fatigue, and headache, followed by sore throat, cough, and runny nose.